json-api/json-api/index.md

 ---

-If you've ever argued with your team about the way your JSON responses should be formatted, JSON API is your anti-bikeshedding weapon.
+If you've ever argued with your team about the way your JSON responses should be formatted, JSON API can be your anti-bikeshedding tool.

 By following shared conventions, you can increase productivity, take advantage of generalized tooling, and focus on what